-Businesses are not legally required to purchase general liability insurance, but there’s very good reason to.
+Although businesses are not legally required to purchase general liability insurance, this is one type of small business insurance every company should have.
 General liability insurance protects your business if a third party—such as a client, vendor, or customers—get injured from your business’s property, products, or services.

 The following specific types of losses are covered:

-This is a must-have type of coverage, particularly if you’re in an industry where accidents are more likely to occur.
-Examples include landscaping businesses, manufacturing companies, and construction companies.
-The cost of a general liability policy typically ranges between $400 to $600 per year, though that could vary significantly based on the level of risk in your industry.
+This is a must-have type of coverage, particularly if you’re in an industry where accidents are more likely to occur—e.g. landscaping businesses, manufacturing companies, and construction companies.
+Typically, business insurance quotes for a general liability policy range between $400 to $600 per year, although this cost can vary significantly based on the level of risk in your industry.

 Commercial property coverage insures your business’s inventory, equipment, office space, and other property against loss or damage.
 Commercial property insurance is a must-have for many types of businesses, especially those with a brick and mortar location.

-Professional liability insurance, also known as errors and omissions insurance or malpractice insurance, is something that people normally associate with doctors, lawyers, and other professional service providers.
+Professional liability insurance, also known as errors and omissions insurance or malpractice insurance, is a type of business insurance that people normally associate with doctors, lawyers, and other professional service providers.
 For example, if a doctor makes a mistake during surgery, their malpractice insurance will cover the costs associated with an ensuing lawsuit.

-But doctors and lawyers aren’t the only ones who should have errors and omissions coverage.
+This being said, however, doctors and lawyers aren’t the only ones who should have errors and omissions coverage.
 It’s possible for many types of business owners to commit professional negligence.
 For instance, a designer could fail to have a website ready to go for a client’s launch date.
 As a result, they lose thousands of dollars in sales and sue for the damages.
-The designer will be protected if they had purchased professional liability coverage.
+The designer will be protected if they have professional liability coverage.

-If you offer professional services of any kind, you should plan on purchasing professional liability insurance.
-Don’t get rid of your general liability policy though—these cover two different things.
-The general liability policy covers physical injury, property damage, and advertising injury.
-The professional policy covers a client or other third party’s financial losses.
-Professional liability cover tends to cost around $900 to $1,800 per year.
+A general liability policy covers physical injury, property damage, and advertising injury.
+The professional liability policy, on the other hand, covers a client or other third party’s financial losses.
+Business insurance quotes for professional liability coverage tend to range from around $900 to $1,800 per year.

 Any small business owner who sells a tangible product should consider purchasing product liability insurance.
 You can purchase product liability insurance as a stand-alone policy or as an add-on to your general liability policy.

 One of the best reasons to purchase product liability insurance is that it covers the full product lifecycle.
-For instance, if your manufacturer defectively makes the product, or your packager defectively packages the product, a customer could still sue you since you since it’s your brand on the label.
-You’ll be protected if you have product liability insurance.
+For instance, if your manufacturer defectively makes the product, or your packager defectively packages the product, a customer could still sue you since it’s your brand on the label.
+However, you’ll be protected if you have product liability insurance.

-In the grand scheme, product liability insurance is quite affordable, costing 25 cents for every $100 of retail sales.
-That means, for example, if you sell $50,000 worth of goods in one year, your annual premium for products liability insurance will be approximately $125.
+In the grand scheme of things, this type of business insurance is quite affordable, costing 25 cents for every $100 of retail sales.
+This means, for example, if you sell $50,000 worth of goods in one year, your annual premium for product liability insurance will be approximately $125.

 Employment practices liability insurance (EPLI) covers your business against a variety of employment discrimination or wrongful termination claims brought by employees.
 For example, the policy would insure against the cost of defending a claim of sexual harassment or racial discrimination.

-Of course, every small business owner tries to maintain a fair and equitable working environment, but that doesn’t make this coverage any less important.
-The average out-of-pocket cost to resolve an employee lawsuit without insurance was $110,000 in 2017.
-Small businesses are typically the most vulnerable to wrongful termination suits because they don’t have a full scale HR team or legal department.
-EPLI can save your business thousands of dollars.
+Of course, every small business owner tries to maintain a fair and equitable working environment, but that doesn’t make employment practices liability insurance coverage any less important.
+According to Hiscox, the average out-of-pocket cost to resolve an employee lawsuit without insurance is about $110,000.
+This being said, small businesses are typically the most vulnerable to wrongful termination suits because they don’t have a full-scale HR team or legal department.
+Therefore, EPLI can save your business thousands of dollars.

 Key person insurance is designed to ensure that a business can survive its owner.
 If an owner, or another key executive in the business, dies or becomes disabled, the ensuing toll on the business can be heavy.
 The business will lose income during the transition, as well as clients that the key person brought into the fold.